4.7

 Accessibility: this venue is wheelchair accessible

-❓ See the FAQ for this event here
+❓ Please consult the FAQs for this event here

 Seating Plan